Alimony For Divorce In Malaysia

 In a single petition divorce, where one or both parties cannot come to an agreement of the amount of alimony, the Court will have the power to make an order.

-To clear your doubts, there is no law in Malaysia that dictates how much exactly a husband needs to pay to the wife.
+To clear your doubts, there is no law in Malaysia that dictates how much exactly a husband needs to pay to the wife and there is no fixed formula to calculate this.

 In deciding how much is the maintenance by the Court, the Court shall have to base its assessment primarily on the means and needs of the parties.
 In other words, the Court will assess how much the wife (or husband as the case may be) spends and live on monthly based on her lifestyle and at the same time assessing on the earning capacity of the wife (or husband).